 I had just hit the enter button to send the email.
 It was 12:21 am (just past midnight) and within five seconds the phone rang.
-My wife was lying in bed behind me, my phone was on the beside table beside her and she says to me: “Who is that?”.
-Without any doubt of who it could be I give her the one-word answer: Joe.
+My wife was lying in bed behind me, my phone was on the bedside table beside her and she says to me: “Who is that?”.
+Without any doubt of who it could be, I give her the one-word answer: Joe.
 Acting perplexed, she says to me: “Who is Joe?”.

 I stumbled in the dark to find the phone and I knew immediately that I was right – it was Joe – it had to be Joe!
 The big bright screen on my phone indicated “California” with some number listed below it.
-I picked-up the phone, give a slight chuckle and immediately started a delightful conversation that seemed to take only a few seconds but actually spanned over an hour and a half (1:36 to be precise).
+I picked up the phone, give a slight chuckle and immediately started a delightful conversation that seemed to take only a few seconds but actually spanned over an hour and a half (1:36 to be precise).

 Who Is Joe Mako?

 Time-compression, innovation, friendliness, creativity, friendship, comradery, and appreciation are terms that I would use when speaking about Joe Mako.
 His prodigious talent is coupled with an unstoppable desire to help others, and these traits make Joe Mako a modern-day data processing innovator.
 Joe is a giver, a guy that finds happiness in helping others.
 He is a teacher and someone that is so selfless that it seems like he does not belong in the modern-day world of “me, me, me”.
 I don’t think you are going to find too many selfies of Joe flying around the internet.